How to Get Started With Strength Training

 What about the Core?

 I’m glad you asked.
-The 6 basic movements are a great starting place and will help improve your core strength but they are not going to give you the strongest core possible.
+The 6 basic movements are a great starting point and will help improve your core strength, but they won’t give you the strongest core possible.

 Download The Serious Guide to Core Training